 Congratulations—you’re engaged!
 With an engagement comes lots of questions, and no doubt, one of the most pressing includes: how long should an engagement last?

-Before deciding on the length of your engagement and when you will exchange vows, here are a few things to consider:
+Before deciding on the length of your engagement, here are a few things to consider:

-If you don’t want a long engagement, then a short engagement may be the best option.
+If you don’t want to wait a while, then a short engagement may be your best option.
 By having a shorter engagement, you can quickly get moving on life-changing decisions, like where to live—especially if children are involved.
 Here are some pros and cons of a short engagement period.

 Avoid Stress: You can put the anxiety and stress to rest if you have a shorter engagement, says Farmer. “[A short engagement] helps to avoid much of the stress involved with planning a wedding and allows you to start working on your new work and life balance sooner.”
 Wedding planning can be fun, but it can be overwhelming, so a shorter engagement cuts down on the amount of stress and allows you to focus on what’s important: your relationship.